Carbonea aggregantula

-Carbonea aggregantula is a species of lichen belonging to the family Lecanoraceae.
+Carbonea aggregantula is a species of lichenicolous (lichen-dwelling) fungus belonging to the family Lecanoraceae.

-It is a lichenicolous fungi, meaning that it grows on other lichens, but it does not cause disease, unlike the similar Carbonea austroshetlandica.
+It is a lichenicolous fungus, meaning that it grows on other lichens, but it does not cause obvious symptoms of infection, unlike the similar Carbonea austroshetlandica.

 Distribution

 Carbonea aggregantula is widely distributed.
 Although it has not been reported often, its distribution includes multiple continents.
 Carbonea aggregantula has been reported from some of the subantarctic islands, including King George Island, Penguin Island and Livingston Island.

 Host species

 Carbonea aggregantula has a wide range of host species which are still being discovered.
 Known hosts are: